openeuropa/task-runner/README.md

 | `mirror`  | `taskFilesystemStack()`   | `from`, `to` |
 | `process` | `taskProcessConfigFile()` | `from`, `to` |
 | `run`     | `taskExec()`              | `command` (will run `./vendor/bin/run [command]`) |

+Tasks provided as plain-text strings will be executed as is in the current working directory.

 ## Expose custom commands as PHP classes